 He loves his whole large close family.
 His brother and sisters, their children and grandchildren.
 Cousins.
 He loves them all.
 He has done more than his fair share of taking care of many of them.
 But would he hold on just for them?
 I can’t know.
 Maybe, maybe he would; maybe it is just in his genes, in who he is.
 Maybe he would hold on even if he did not have children himself.

 No one can know.
-But I choose to see in James the full nobility of a father’s love.
+But I choose to see in him the full nobility of a father’s love.
 Nothing that he has lost is as important as what he still has, as what he can still give – his presence to his children.

 I don’t know if he has a lot or a little or any money to leave them.
 I don’t know if any bequests he can leave will last a short time or a long time.
 But this I know.
 He gives his children a forever gift with every day of his presence.
 As long as they live, to everyone they care about, his children will be able to say, “My dad chose to live when he had nothing left to live for except to spend more time – despite pain, despite humiliations, despite tiredness – more time with us.”